ClickCease

 • They should not engage in drinking or drug use.
 Driving while impaired is one of the leading causes of death in car accidents.
 Teach your teen never to get into a vehicle with an impaired driver or someone who has been drinking or using drugs.

-• Do not allow your teen to drive with friends or even siblings for the first six to 12 months of having their license unless an adult is in the car.
+• Please do not allow your teen to drive with friends or even siblings for the first six to 12 months of having their license unless an adult is in the car.

 • Impose a curfew.
 Night driving can be difficult for new and inexperienced drivers.
 Set realistic curfews and enforce them.